JuanMelendres/ap-labs/labs/mycat/README.md

 ![Big text Cat](bigtextcat.png)

   - Big text MyCat

 ![Big text MyCat](bigtextmycat.png)

 For conclusion my solution is faster with small text than the original cat, but with large files the original cat is faster.
-All is because the implementation my solution is basic compare with the original.
+Because my implementation is basic compare with the original.

 How to submit your work
 =======================